TheMrMilchmann/TheFenceUnleashed/README.md

-# Fency
+# The Fence Unleashed

 **Have you ever been annoyed by that one cow that just didn't want to stay in its pen and managed to get out just before you could close the fence gate?**

-_Fency_ is a small QoL mod that helps in exactly this scenario by preventing mobs that are not leashed from passing through fence gates.
+_The Fence Unleashed_ is a small QoL mod that helps in exactly this scenario by preventing mobs that are not leashed from passing through fence gates.
 Mobs that are leashed to a fence cannot pass either.
 The behavior of mobs that cannot be leashed remains unchanged.
 If a mob is mounted, the properties of the topmost mob will be considered.

 ## Frequently Asked Questions
 (Just kidding, we just released this.
 No one has asked for or about this.)

-> Why is this mod called "fency" when it actually improves fence gates?
+> Why is this mod called "The Fence Unleashed" when it actually improves fence gates?

 Excellent question!
 Did you ever come up with a pun about fence gates?
 No?
 Yeah, I didn't either.
-That's pretty much it... so I guess I'll add another random fact here: Another name that I came up with a little to late is "The Fence Unleashed".
+That's pretty much it... so I guess I'll add another random fact here: The initial name for this mod was "Fency" (and this name is still used in most places) but it had to be changed for technical reasons.

-> Is Fency compatible with fence gates added by other mods?
+> Is The Fence Unleashed compatible with fence gates added by other mods?

-Fency modifies vanilla fence gate logic to be compatible with all sorts of fence gates.
-Thus, it is very likely, but not guaranteed that Fency will work with fence gates from other mods too.
+The Fence Unleashed modifies vanilla fence gate logic to be compatible with all sorts of fence gates.
+Thus, it is very likely, but not guaranteed that it will work with fence gates from other mods too.

-> Can I use Fency in my modpack?
+> Can I use The Fence Unleashed in my modpack?

 Yes, please respect the [license terms](./LICENSE).